-The wasted energy from the spaces surrounding window AC units is truly staggering.
-In a study titled There Are Holes In Our Walls, commissioned by the Urban Green Council, it was estimated that, in NYC alone, heat loss from room air conditioners results in costs of more than $150M per year in excess fuel!
+Window air conditioners, and the space around them, leak a lot of air into and out of your apartment.
+The numbers are staggering.
+In a study commissioned by the Urban Green Council, it was estimated that, in NYC alone, heat loss from room air conditioners results in costs of more than $150M per year in excess fuel!

-However, if you are one of those unlucky enough to sleep near a window AC unit, the problem is much more personal.
-The heat and humidity that seep through in the summer months, and the cold drafts that blow in during the winter, are enough to frizz even the straightest hair and penetrate the warmest blanket.
+If you are lucky enough to sleep near a window AC unit, the problem is much more personal.
+The heat and humidity in the summer, and the ice cold drafts in the winter, are enough to frizz even the straightest hair and penetrate the warmest blanket.
 The available solutions, until now, have been cosmetically unappealing, hygienically gross, and totally inadequate to solve the problem.

-Everyone I have ever lived with has had a different “genius” solution.
-These included cardboard boxes, towels, and pieces of black foam that never seemed to stay in place for long.
-Every solution had three things in common.
-It was ugly, dirty, and didn’t work.
-And the cold air would seep through all along the edges.
+Every roommate I have lived with had another “genius” solution.
+These included cardboard boxes, towels, and pieces of black foam that never stayed in place for long.
+The insulation was ugly, dirty, and usually didn’t work.
+The hot and cold air would somehow always manage to find its way in.

 BreezeStop aimed to solve all three issues: provide good insulation, pleasing aesthetics, and a cleanable surface.

-Check out how to install the insulation here:
+Check out how to install a Breeze Stop here: